lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 must be known from the compressor/decompressor.
 The rule only describes the compression/decompression behavior for each header field.
 In the rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.

-The Rule also describes the compressed header fields which are transmitted regarding their position in the rule which is used for data serialization on the compressor side and data deserialization on the decompressor side.
+The Rule also describes the compressed header fields that are transmitted and their position in the rule, which is used for data serialization on the compressor side and data deserialization on the decompressor side.

 The Context describes the header fields and its values with the following entries: